-- processes are followed. - You should be aware of the law and policies to be followed in your local area and help ensure that agreed procedures are followed by all involved. - Procurator Fiscal simultaneously. - issues at the time of death eg role of the coroner, the difference between verification, certification and notification of death. - child's death.
-Many families worry about what they 'have to do' when their child dies there are only two legal requirements to fulfil: obtaining the death certificate and registering the death. - death, that equipment is removed from the home at an appropriate time and that controlled drugs are disposed of in accordance with local policy. - area, which helps families tell government agencies just once about a person's death.
+- You should anticipate and plan as far as possible how to manage the death of a child with a life-limiting or life-threatening condition, in order to avoid any unnecessary distress to the family and to ensure that correct processes are followed. - You should be aware of the law and policies to be followed in your local area and help ensure that agreed procedures are followed by all involved. - It is important to recognise the distinction between expected and unexpected death.
+If death is unexpected or suspicious in any way, you must report this to the doctor.
+It is advisable to notify the doctor and coroner/ Procurator Fiscal simultaneously. - Make sure you have received sufficient training to understand good practice at the time of death and legal issues at the time of death eg role of the coroner, the difference between verification, certification and notification of death. - You should work with the family and encourage them to gather the information they need to register the child's death.
+Many families worry about what they 'have to do' when their child dies there are only two legal requirements to fulfil: obtaining the death certificate and registering the death. - Work with the family to ensure that the relevant organisations and professionals are informed of the child's death, that equipment is removed from the home at an appropriate time and that controlled drugs are disposed of in accordance with local policy. - Contact your local register office to find out whether the Tell Us Once programme is operational in your local area, which helps families tell government agencies just once about a person's death.